The Terror (TV series): Season 1

-The first season has received positive reviews from critics.
-On Rotten Tomatoes, the season has a 94% "certified fresh" rating based on 69 reviews, with an average rating of 8.1/10.
-The website's critical consensus reads, "A thriller wrapped in a prestige drama package, The Terror makes for gripping, atmospheric supernatural horror."
+The first season received positive reviews from critics.
+On Rotten Tomatoes, the season has a 94% rating based on 70 reviews, with an average rating of 8.1/10.
+The website's critical consensus reads: "A thriller wrapped in a prestige drama package, The Terror makes for gripping, atmospheric supernatural horror."
 On Metacritic, which uses a weighted average, the season has a score of 76 out of 100, based on 20 critics, indicating "generally favorable reviews".

 Season 2

-The second season has received positive reviews from critics.
-On Rotten Tomatoes, the season has a 81% "certified fresh" rating based on 43 reviews, with an average rating of 7.2/10.
-The website's critical consensus reads, "Real-world and supernatural horrors collide in Infamy, an exceptionally well-crafted ghost story that creeps under the skin and stays there."
-On Metacritic, the season has a score of 78 out of 100, based on 15 critics, indicating "generally favorable reviews".
+The second season also received positive reviews from critics.
+On Rotten Tomatoes, the season has an 80% rating based on 46 reviews, with an average rating of 7/10.
+The website's critical consensus reads: "Real-world and supernatural horrors collide in Infamy, an exceptionally well-crafted ghost story that creeps under the skin and stays there."
+On Metacritic, the season has a score of 75 out of 100, based on 17 critics, indicating "generally favorable reviews".